SfC Home > Physical Science > Physics > Static Electricity >

 Human hair becomes positive (+) in charge when combed.
 A hard rubber or plastic comb will collect negative (−) charges on its surface.
 Since similar charges repel, the hair strands will push away from each other, especially if the hair is very dry.
 This is called "flyaway" hair.
 Since the comb is negatively charged, it will attract object with a positive charge—like hair.
 It will also even attract material with no charge—like small pieces of paper.

-Fur and plexiglas rod
+Fur and Plexiglas rod

-Rubbing a plexiglas rod with rabbit fur or wool will give the rod a negative charge.
+Rubbing a Plexiglas rod with rabbit fur or wool will give the rod a negative charge.
 Although the rod can be used to pick up scraps of paper, the fur and wool quickly lose their charge.

 Moderate combinations